GMvandeVen/continual-learning/README.md

   year={2018}
 }
 ```
-[//]: # (If you use this code in your research, please consider citing its accompanying paper:)
+[//]: # (If you use this code in your research, please consider citing the main accompanying paper:)

 [//]: # (```)